 We do not offer breeding rights on any of our pups.

-Our prices do vary with size (teacup, toy, or miniature), color, and coat/coat quality.
-The standard colors of Black and Salt & Pepper
+Our prices do vary with size (teacup, toy, or miniature), color, and hair/coat quality.
+We have the standard colors of Black, Salt &

 includes (White Chocolate, Liver Tan, Solid Liver, Liver Parti, and Liver Pepper).
 Any color we produce can be a parti color.
 The

 supercoated are more than an average coated schnauzer, and we almost never get the coarse/terrier coats.
 Heavily ticked parti

 teacups 6 lbs or less (4-5 lbs) start at $2500, but can go higher based on color and hair/coat quality.
 Occasionally I will have a puppy

 and small toys are more expensive because they are more difficult to raise, and do require a lot more time.
 Teacups are more rare,

-We do work off of request lists, and while we don't consider a puppy "adopted" until we accept a deposit, we do have a list of people
+We do work exclusively off of request lists, and while we don't consider a puppy "adopted" until we accept a deposit, we do have a

-who are interested in our litters and who are waiting on us to determine size and pricing.
-If you are interested in a puppy from an
+list of people who are interested in our litters and waiting on us to determine size and pricing.
+If you are interested in a puppy from

-an upcoming litter, you will need to email me at Toy Schnauzers@aol.com, and get on the waiting list.
-I will need to know the size (teacup, toy, or
+an upcoming litter, you will need to email me at ToySchnauzers@aol.com to get on our request list.
+I'll need to know the size